Understanding IV Skew in BTC and ETH Options Markets

 Examples:

-• If OTM puts have much higher IV → market is hedging downside risk
+If OTM puts have higher IV, the market may be hedging downside risk

-• If OTM calls are overpriced → market may expect a squeeze or breakout
+If OTM calls are expensive, traders may expect a breakout or upward move

 Typical Skew Behavior in BTC and ETH